fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 #### 2, import from file or from clipboard

 Some databases or catalogs can provide you with a downloadable file containing one or more references.
 The most common formats for these types of files are RIS (.ris) or BibTeX (.bib).
-This is particularly useful for large-scale exports or when changing bibliographic management software.
+This is particularly useful for large-scale exports or when moving from another reference manager.

 💡 **On some sites, this export is better configured than saving through Zotero Connector.**